novix-sa/Pyplan/docs/User Guide/Model.md

 	style="float: right; margin-left: 10px;"
 	ALIGN=”top”
 	height="300" />
-All elements display when selected display some tabs which
+When an element is  selected it display some tabs that show and allow editin
 ### Node
 Is the main element for creating the calculation logic.
 ### Function